-As the Lead Local Flood Authority (LLFA) for Surrey, the County Council is responsible for publishing a Local Flood Risk Management Strategy.
-This document sets out how we manage the risk of flooding across the County.
+As the Lead Local Flood Authority (LLFA) for Surrey, we are responsible for publishing a Local Flood Risk Management Strategy.
+This document sets out how we manage the risk of flooding across the county.

 The County Council is designated as LLFA under the Flood and Water Management Act (2010).
 The Act states that an LLFA has a duty to "develop, maintain, apply and monitor a Strategy for local flood risk management in its area".

-If you have any questions regarding the Strategy, or wish to view it in an accessible format, please contact email@example.com.
+If you have any questions regarding the Strategy, or wish to view it in an accessible format, please contact us via email@example.com.

 To report any problems related to flooding, please see our flooding advice page.

 Files available to download